jabirai/sidekick-bot/README.md

-# 🚀 Revolutionizing Enterprise Data with AWS Bedrock, PDFs, VectorDB, and RAG
+# Enterprise Data with AWS Bedrock, PDFs, VectorDB, and RAG

 Unstructured data is everywhere—locked inside PDFs, JSON files, and other document formats.
 But how can enterprises transform this data into actionable insights?